slack platform allows you to deliver notifications from Home Assistant to Slack.

 Don’t forget to invite the bot to the room where you want to get the notifications.

-Use one of the Slack emojis as an Icon for the supplied username.
 Slack uses the standard emoji sets used here.
 Alternatively a publicly accessible URL may be used.

-Note that in order to modify your Slack bot’s username and icon, you must ensure your Slack app has the
+In order to modify your Slack bot’s username and icon, you must ensure your Slack app has the

 chat:write.customize OAuth scope.
 See the Slack API documentation for more information.

 notify service will be named after the chat server the app is installed on.
 For example, a server named “Slack Chat” wil display as